SrinandanKota/Algorithms/WebCrawler/README.md

 2. Initialize a Queue Q and a list visited.
 3. Place seed url in Q and visited.
 4. while Q is not empty Do
-(a) Let currentP age be the rst element of Q.
+(a) Let currentP age be the first element of Q.
 (b) Send a request to server at currentP age and download currentP age.
 (c) Extract all links from currentP age.
 (d) For every link u that appears in currentP age